International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 In the following, the pivotal concept of a Digital Resource is introduced, segregated into modules in accordance with the separation of concerns principle (SoC principle).
-To do so, a basic concern hexagon is gradually augmented by individual modeling aspects, resulting in a detailed version of the hexagon at the end of this section.
-To motivate acceptance and demonstrate the adequacy of the concern hexagon, a set of illustrative examples is introduced for each concern.
-The examples are motivated by a fictional scenario of observing traffic conditions at defined locations along the European highways for purposes of traffic control, predictive road maintenance, toll fee optimization, and so on.
+To do so, a set of six broad concerns (“concern hexagon”) is provided.

 #### Version Note

-Since version 3.0 of the IDS-RAM, this section of the document has undergone minor changes, mainly providing more complete pointers to external standards reused by the Information Model.
-Full versioning information is available from the repository hosting the source of the normative Declarative Representation.[^10]
+Since version 3.0 of the IDS-RAM, this section of the document has been reduced to the same high level of abstraction as the other sections.
+Full versioning
+information is available from the repository that hosts the source code of the normative Declarative Representation as well as documentation covering further details on the Conceptual Representation.[^10] The remaining text has been edited to better present the Information Layer in the context of the other layers, and to provide up-to-date pointers to external standards reused.

 #### (Digital) Resource

-A (Digital) Resource in the context of the International Data Spaces is a uniquely identifiable, valuable, digital (i.e. non-physical) commodity that can be traded and exchanged between remote participants using the IDS infrastructure.
-Following the web resource paradigm[^11], the abstract content of a Resource is provided in a variety of representations.
+A (Digital) Resource in the context of the International Data Spaces is a uniquely identifiable, valuable, digital (i.e., non-physical) commodity that can be traded and exchanged between remote participants using the IDS infrastructure.
+Following the web resource paradigm[^11], the abstract content of a Resource may be provided in a variety of representations.
 Examples of Resources are documents, time series of sensor values, messages, image file archives, or media streams.
 Resources are subject to forwarding, processing, and/or consumption,